Rokoko/rokoko-studio-live-unreal-engine/README.md

 ## Documentation

-### Finger animation setup on character's with Live link 2.0 and Smartgloves
+### Finger animation setup on character's with Studio Live and Smartgloves

-Live link 2.0 now supports the new Rokoko Smartgloves in Unreal Engine 4.25 and Rokoko Studio version 1.18.0b(234)
+Studio Live now supports the new Rokoko Smartgloves in Unreal Engine 4.25.3 and Rokoko Studio version 1.18.0b(234)

-**Making sure the model is ready for live link 2.0**
+**Making sure the model is ready for Studio Live**

 Before importing your model into Unreal Engine.
 Make sure that the character's hands and fingers are modeled as close to the Newton model as possible, to get the best possible retargeting of finger animation.
 The fingers should be straight and the thumb pointing 45 degrees away from the other fingers.

 <img src="Images/newtonHand.PNG">

-Live link supports up to a 4 finger joint setup: Metacarpal, Proximal, Medial and Distal finger joint.
+Studio Live supports up to a 4 finger joint setup: Metacarpal, Proximal, Medial and Distal finger joint.

 <img src="Images/newtonHandTop.png">